-When the Newfoundland Battalion returned to the Front on that January 23 of 1917, it was the beginning of the winter period on the Western Front.
+It was now to be the beginning of the winter period on the Western Front.
 As had been and was to be the case of all the winter periods of the Great War - that of 1916-1917 would be a time of relative calm, although cold and uncomfortable - there was to be a shortage of fuel and many other things - for most of the combatants of both sides.

-It was also a time of sickness, and the medical facilities were to be kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+It would also be a time of sickness, and the medical facilities were to be kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.